About Reedy Creek

 Working with us

-A five-member Board of Supervisors, elected by property owners, to govern the District.
+A five-member Board of Supervisors, elected by property owners, governs the District.
 The Board and the District’s administrative staff deal with complex issues involving land use and construction on the property.
 The goal is to ensure the economic viability of the District’s theme parks, hotel rooms, restaurants and retail stores, while never sacrificing the remarkable wildlife and ecological environment they inherited.

 Thanks to Reedy Creek Improvement District, Walt Disney was able to turn 38.5 square miles of largely uninhabited pasture and swamp land, into a global destination resort that welcomes millions of visitors every year.